European Museum of the Year Award Council of Europe Museum Prize

 - Temporary or ‘semi-permanent’ exhibitions can be the subject of an application.
 It has to be noted that museums/exhibitions need to be open/completed in time for the judging visit (summer – early autumn) and have to remain accessible until at least the end of June the following year.

 - Museums/exhibitions opened for more than 3 years at the time of the application, are not eligible.

 - No individual museum can be submitted for the award within three years of a previous application i.e. in 2016,2017 or 2018.
 (This does not include different branches of a multi-venue museum service).

 EMYA APPLICATION FORM

-The EMYA Application Form will soon be found on this website on Applications 2019.
-For the time being you can use the document provided on this page.
+The EMYA Application Form can be found on this website on Applications 2019.
+You can also use the document provided on this page.

 Please make sure that you provide a description of the project in a separate document (maximum 1,500 words) and upload this in conjunction with the application form.
 The application should be submitted in English.